 In May 1901, he returned to Canada, receiving a promotion to Major.
 He was appointed Staff Adjutant at the Royal Military College.
 Following two senior staff appointments during the period 1905-1909, he was appointed to command B Battery.
 The battery prospered under his leadership, twice winning the coveted Royal Canadian Field Artillery Challenge Cup.

-His promotion of Lieutenant-Colonel on 1 May 1911 was accompanied by his appointment to command the Royal Canadian Horse Artillery Brigade, and as Commandant of the Royal School of Artillery, Kingston, positions he held until late 1916.
+He was promoted to Lieutenant-Colonel on 1 May 1911.
+He accepted the appointment to command the Royal Canadian Horse Artillery Brigade, and as Commandant of the Royal School of Artillery, Kingston, positions he held until late 1916.
 During his tenure, he took a personal interest of all aspects of training.
 His brigade was deeply involved in the training of the artillery units of the Active Militia.
 In 1912, twenty-six field batteries from eastern and central Canada assembled for training at Camp Petawawa.
-Lieutenant-Colonel Panet supervised the training; his involvement was summed up in the words of a First World War Gunner, “I can only say that the Canadian Artillery could never have done the job it did without the wonderful pre-war training we had under the officers and gunnery instructors of the RCHA at Petawawa, with such men as Burstall, Panet, Elkins, Boak, Constantine and many others.
+Lieutenant-Colonel Panet supervised the training.

+His involvement was summed up in the words of a First World War Gunner, “I can only say that the Canadian Artillery could never have done the job it did without the wonderful pre-war training we had under the officers and gunnery instructors of the RCHA at Petawawa, with such men as Burstall, Panet, Elkins, Boak, Constantine and many others.
 To them Canada’s debt is very great.”

 On the eve of the First World War, he was with his Brigade in Petawawa.
 They soon left to Valcartier to assist in the administration and training of the Canadian Expeditionary Force.